50 Interesting & Fun Facts About Kentucky State to Discover

 1. Bill Monroe called Kentucky home

-9. Mammoth Cave National Park is a world wonder
+9. Mammoth Cave National Park is a UNESCO World Heritage Site

-13. Kentucky was important in the Civil War
+13. Kentucky was neutral for much of the Civil War

 16. The "Thunder Over Louisville" kicks off the derby

-18. Happy Birthday to You was written in Kentucky
+18. The melody for Happy Birthday to You was written in Kentucky

 2. Interesting Facts About Kentucky

-3. Three of its borders are drawn by rivers
+3. Three of Kentucky's borders are drawn by rivers

-5. The state was home to three Native American groups
+5. The state was home to various Native American groups

 7. It's actually called the "Commonwealth of Kentucky"